-Follow up
+3. Follow up

 Participants in the trial will be followed up for 1 year.
-The trial includes one screening visit, two vaccination visits and several follow up visits.
-The trial visit timeline is shown on page 2.

-All visits will include a blood test.
-In addition to visits, participants will be asked to complete an electronic symptom diary for the first 28 days after each vaccine dose.
+The trial includes one screening visit, two vaccination visits and five follow up visits.
+Volunteers will be assessed at each visit and will have a blood test to measure immune responses.
+In addition to visits, participants will be asked to complete a symptom diary for the first 28 days after each vaccine dose.